davidgilson/Hexagonal-Power-Bank/README.md

 		+ XT60-M
 		+ JST-XH 4 pin, (2x male)
 		+ JST-XH 4 pin female lead.
 (Assuming a 3S configuration)
-		+ Self adhesive heatsinks (e.g. for a Raspberry Pi) for BMS cooling.
+		+ Self adhesive heat sinks (e.g. for a Raspberry Pi) for BMS cooling.
 		+ [Mini Racewire](https://www.flyingtech.co.uk/cables-connectors/tbswhitenoisefpv-x-tbs-race-wire-pcb-full-mini-set-6#:~:text=Race%20Wire%20is%20the%20perfect,of%20the%20Race%20Wire%20board.) - optional but useful for connecting all the modules together in parallel.
 		+ 30cm Velcro battery strap (This is an optional part for one of the handle mounts)
 	- **Consumables**